-Cash settled plans Certain stock options, Performance Share Units, Executive Deferred Share Unit Plan and the Director Deferred Share Unit Plan are cash settled share-based payments.
+Cash settled plans Certain stock options, certain Performance Share Units, the Executive Deferred Share Unit Plan and the Director Deferred Share Unit Plan are cash settled share-based payments.
 These plans are measured at fair value at each balance sheet date and a charge or recovery recognized through the consolidated statement of earnings over the vesting period.
 A corresponding adjustment is reflected in accounts payable and accrued liabilities or other long-term liabilities.

-The value of the charges under both cash settled and equity settled plans are adjusted in the consolidated statement of earnings to reflect expected and actual levels of benefits vesting.
+Estimates related to vesting conditions are reviewed regularly and the value of the charges under both cash settled and equity settled plans are adjusted in the consolidated statement of earnings to reflect expected and actual levels of benefits vesting.

 (M) Foreign Currency Translation The accounts of foreign operations have been translated into the presentation currency, Canadian dollars.
 Assets and liabilities are translated at the periodend exchange rate, and revenues and expenses at the average rate for the period.
 Foreign exchange gains or losses arising from the translation of the net investment in foreign operations and the portion of the U.S. denominated borrowings designated as a hedge against this investment are recorded in equity as other comprehensive income.
-Foreign exchange gains or losses recorded in accumulated other comprehensive income (AOCI) arerecognized in net earnings when there is a reduction in the net investment in foreign operations.
+Foreign exchange gains or losses recorded in accumulated other comprehensive income (AOCI) are recognized in net earnings when there is a reduction in the net investment in foreign operations.